-Consider the factors affecting the thermal performance of your building design before undertaking your Star Rating to save time and money.
+Understand your options for high thermal performance and ‘Whole of Home’ assessment before undertaking your Star Rating to save time and money.

-Your decisions around heating and cooling systems are affected by your building’s heat load requirements.
-Your decisions around other elements of your build will affect your heat loads.
-This includes your building structure, orientation and building product specifications.
+Your decisions around heating and cooling systems depend on the heat load of your home.
+Your decisions around building design and the elements of your building will affect your heat loads.
+This includes your building structure, orientation, foundation, floors, walls, roofs and windows.

-Take the opportunity if you are renovating to create a high thermal performance design for your new section.
+If renovating, take the opportunity to create high thermal performance design for your new section.
+Then, add energy efficient appliances only.

-Contact us to assist your thinking about thermal performance design, and all-electric heating and cooling options.
+Contact us to assist your thinking about thermal performance design, and ‘Whole of Home’ appliance options.

 Thermal Performance Star Rating